nicfv/Me/docs/blog/posts/2024-12-08-owning-2-years.md

 ### Proximity to Work

 This is something I thought of extensively before buying a house.
+You should see the maps I drew!
 My requirement was to have a commute time less than my current living situation, at my parents' house.
 I was able to find that, but I wish I pushed this further.
 My commute time is around 45 minutes on average, and sometimes up to an hour when traffic gets really bad.
 I could have spent 10% more to live about 30% closer to work in a different city.
 There were other reasons why I didn't do that, but I definitely should have weighed this a bit more.

 I need to cross the Richmond-San Rafael bridge to get to work.
 This is a toll bridge, which I factored in.
 A new development is that the toll rates are undergoing a significant increase in 2025.